Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 Create 1 or more new surveys so they’re populated in your database!

-## 5. Use a feature flag to roll out a delete method
+## 5. Use a feature flag to release a delete method

-In a real-world use case for your feature flag, you can gradually roll out new features to a percentage of users by configuring the flag's strategy.
+In a real-world use case for your feature flag, you can roll out new features to users by configuring the flag's strategy.

 In this case, our app currently supports creating a survey, but once we create one, we can’t get rid of it.
-We want to roll out a ‘delete’ button in our list of surveys so we have the option to remove them from our database.
+We want to roll out a ‘delete’ button in our list of surveys to all users so we have the option to remove them from our database.

 This will require us to:
 - Create a new route in our app